-Do you want to start your own blog and start making money on the side?
-This guide will show you the 6 easy to follow steps to get your blog up and running in no time at all – basically, in less than 1 hour and at a very low cost!
+Do you want to start your own blog and make money on the side?
+This guide will show you the six easy steps to get your blog up and running in no time at all – basically, in one hour or less and at a very low cost.

 So, come along and let me show you how to create your blog as a beginner and start earning passive income this year.

-There are many reasons for why people start a blog.
+There are many reasons why people start a blog.
 For you, it may be to:

 - Display your creative writing skills